HwangTaehyun/jdxcode/README.md

 ### How to reach me

-Find me on Twitter and Mastodon.
+Find me on Twitter and Mastodon or post a message to my [public inbox](https://lists.sr.ht/~jdx/public-inbox).